Oneflow-Inc/libai/docs/source/tutorials/Distributed_Configuration.md

 #### **Data Parallel + Pipeline Parallel for 2D Parallel Training on 8 GPUs**

-In this example, 8 GPUs will be split into **2 groups**, each group contains **4 GPUs**, and the input data will be split into 2 parts by chunking in the batch dimension for data parallel training.
-The model is replicated between **2 data parellel groups**, and each group contains **4 stages**, different layers in the model will be put on different stages automatically for pipeline parallel training.
+In this example, 8 GPUs will be split into **4 stages**, each stage contains **2 GPUs** which will be split into **2 data-parallel groups**, each stage only contains a portion of the model.
+The weight of the layers put on the specific stage is replicated on **2 data-parallel groups**, each group handles a portion of the input data.
 ```python
 from .common.train import train
 ...